 Native to China and Japan.
-Erect growth to 2 ft. tall, 1 1/2 ft. wide.
+Erect growth to 2 ft. tall and 1 1/2 ft. wide.
 One of the few ferns with seasonal color variation.
 Expanding fronds in spring are a blend of copper, pink, and yellow; they turn green in summer, then rusty brown in fall.
-Bright red spores, produced on leaf undersides, are an attractive winter feature.Dryopteris filix mas
+Bright red spores, produced on leaf undersides, are an attractive winter feature.Dryopteris filix-mas